-Radio station entry to RAJAR
+New Radio station entry to RAJAR

-Points of entry to the survey
+Entry to the survey

-- ‘Standard results’ for each station - comprising 11 tables - will be available to each station for their own services.
+- Standard results for each station, comprising of 10 tables, will be available to each station for their own services.
 These will be available as an electronic file on the day of data release.

 - Standard results will also be available for all other reporting services on the day of data release.
 These tables will only be available electronically.